 According to WHO sick building syndrome is a reaction to an indoor environment like excessive exposure to a known contaminant or a defective ventilation system.
-Sick building syndrome includes irritation of eyes and mucous membrane, fatigues, chest tightness, cough, headache and malaise (2).
+Sick building syndrome includes irritation of eyes and mucous membrane, fatigue, chest tightness, cough, headache, and malaise (2).

 2. Nervous disorder

-House dust, poor air conditioner, humidifier and dehumidifier, endotoxins and fungal microbes of indoor causes respiratory diseases like asthma, coughing, allergies, eye nose irritation, fever etc. (3).
+House dust, poor air conditioner, humidifier and dehumidifier, endotoxins, and fungal microbes of indoor cause respiratory diseases like asthma, coughing, allergies, eye nose irritation, fever, etc. (3).

 Five effective ways to improve indoor air quality: